albayati4/Soccergram-Back/README.md

 - [ Allowing the user to delete their own profile ]
 - [ Allowing the user to insert a picture or a video in their post ]
 - [ Styling the webpage]
+- [ Allowing the users to follow each other ]
 ***

 ### *Screenshots*